Updating Aadhaar Details for Mandatory Services

 Understanding the Small Charges

 While some Aadhaar services might be free, certain update requests, especially those made at an Enrolment Centre, might involve a small, fixed fee.
-These charges are usually very reasonable and are clearly displayed at the centres and on the official website.
+These charges are typically very reasonable and are clearly displayed at the centres and on the official website.
 Always ask for a receipt if you pay any fees.

 Special Situations for Updating Aadhaar